Ramsey-USA/revolutionary-gc-website/README.md

 🚀 QUICK START FOR DEVELOPER
 🎯 Phase 1 - Initial Build
 Priority 1: Core Website
-Homepage (listed in order below) with military color scheme and Saira font Header with responsive navigation with mobile hamburger menu Hero section with timelapse video background (on home page only) AI Tools section with AI Estimator MVP, Sandbox, and 3D Explorer
+Homepage (listed in order below) with military color scheme and new typography system Header with responsive navigation with mobile hamburger menu Hero section with timelapse video background (on home page only) AI Tools section with AI Estimator MVP, Sandbox, and 3D Explorer